Man Dies Attempting Selfie With Bear, Stray Dog Tried To Save Him

-INDIA (CBSDFW.COM) – A man was mauled to death in by a bear after he reportedly tried to take a selfie with the animal, according to The Independent.
+INDIA (CBS Local) – A man was mauled to death by a bear after he reportedly tried to take a selfie with the animal, according to reports.

 He added: “The bear is being treated for its injuries.”